 As card number 13, many will view it as unlucky.
 But it is important to remember that the true meaning of the card is not death in a mortal sense, but one of upheaval and renewal.
 In the Tree of Life, 13 resolves to (1+3=4) 4, the sphere of Chesed which is associated with growth and condensation of the previous three spheres into a more concrete reality.

-When Death appears reversed, it can suggest that we are blocking or not ready for change.
+When Death in the Tarot appears reversed, it can suggest that we are blocking or not ready for change.
 Within us, we may know that change is required.
 We know we hate our job, are not happy in our relationship, need to earn more money, move on from bad situations – but somehow we manage to erect roadblocks to change.
 We may be making excuses – now is not the right time, i don’t know how to do anything else, I’m too old, I’m too young, Nobody loves me – mentally convincing ourselves that the bad habits we have are all that we deserve.

 Death reversed signifies that change is coming.We may be blocking it for the time being, but Death doesn’t really hold off forever for anyone.
 We should prepare for change rather than being fearful and unprepared for when change does strike.
 The only constant in this life is change.
 Old things die, new things grow.
 We need to embrace change and learn to live alongside it for there is nothing in this world that stands still.